kwick-niraj/Ai-Summaries-generation/scripts/Audio/output/test/2621/optimized_text/2621_audio.md

 All these techniques can turn conflict from something threatening into a real opportunity for <emphasis level="moderate">growth</emphasis>.
 When both sides feel truly heard and respected, even the hardest discussions can leave your relationship stronger than before.
 Just remember... difficult conversations are totally normal in any meaningful connection.
 Sure, avoiding them might feel easier in the short run—but facing them with courage and care?
 That’s what builds deeper trust and lasting respect.

-## Audio Audio Chapter 8 Sustaining Relationships Through Consistency and Follow-Through
+## Audio Audio Audio Chapter 8 Sustaining Relationships Through Consistency and Follow-Through

 Chapter 8: Sustaining Relationships Through Consistency and Follow-Through Building rapport and trust... that’s just the starting point.
 The real test comes later—when you’re trying to keep those relationships strong, even as life gets busy, circumstances shift, or things get a little rocky. <break time="500ms"/> It’s consistency and follow-through that quietly keep those connections going, even when no one’s watching.